GreptimeTeam/docs/docs/nightly/en/user-guide/operations/deploy-on-kubernetes/overview.md

 For better isolation and scalability.
 It is recommended to use separate namespaces for the GreptimeDB Operator, etcd cluster, and GreptimeDB cluster.

-The following example shows how to create these namespaces:

 ```shell
 kubectl create namespace greptimedb-admin
 kubectl create namespace etcd